Saguaro National Park

 Camping is allowed at the six designated campgrounds within the Saguaro Wilderness Area located in the Rincon Mountain District.
-A permit is required for all overnight stays, and the fee for this permit is $8 per campsite, per night.
+A permit is required for all overnight stays.
 All campsites are hike-in only.
 To learn more about camping in the park, visit the park's website.

 There is no lodging located within the park.
 Visitors looking to extend their stay have a variety of lodging options in the conveniently located city of Tucson.